 Contrasting a beer’s flavors against a dish can be equally satisfying and often more memorable.

 Serving a subtle and sweet American wheat beer with a spicy Thai or Indian dish can work to balance some of the hotter flavors of the meal.
-For those milder meals like the traditional Thanksgiving turkey, choose a flavor-filled Oktoberfest or brown ale.
+For those milder meals, like a traditional holiday turkey, choose a flavor-filled Oktoberfest or brown ale.

-This one is easiest because most the carbonation naturally makes most beers ideal options for cleansing the palate.
-Rich or fatty foods such and pizza and barbecue are best paired with pilsners because of all the carbonation.
+This one is easiest because carbonation naturally makes most beers ideal options for cleansing the palate.
+Rich or fatty foods, such as pizza and barbecue, are best paired with pilsners because of all the carbonation.

 Imagine beer’s cleansing role as having the same effect as serving a refreshing sorbet between courses.
 This changes the purpose of beer from being just a beverage with which to wash down food and presents some interesting possibilities.
-Sour beers like Flanders Red, Berliner Weisse as well as many Belgium brews perform especially well in this role.
+Sour beers like Flanders Red, Berliner Weisse, and many Belgium brews perform especially well in this role.